Strawberry Yogurt Muffins Recipe

 - Cup of water

-**Note you will not use any of the cake mix extras listed no oil or eggs just these three ingredients**
+**Note you will not use any of the other ingredients listed on the box just the powder so no oil or eggs**

-Turn your oven to preheat to 350 degrees
+Turn your oven on to preheat to 350 degrees.

-Slowly add the dry cake mix into the mixture in the bowl.
+Next, slowly add the dry cake mix to the water and yogurt mixture in the bowl.

-Take a paper towel and wet it with vegetable oil and rub your Muffin Pan with the paper towel to grease the pan so that your muffins will pop on out easily.
+Wet a paper towel with vegetable oil and rub your silicone muffin Pan with the paper towel.
+This will grease the pan, allowing your muffins to pop out quickly once baked.

-Bake for about 15-22 minutes depending on your oven, I use a toothpick to check the doneness. ]
+Bake for approximately 15-22 minutes, depending on your oven’s temperature.
+I use a toothpick to check the doneness of the muffins.

 Serve and enjoy!!